dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/thank-you-microsoft-for-being-awesome.md

 Especially the ASP.NET Core team led by [Scott Hanselman](https://twitter.com/shanselman) and [Damian Edwards](https://twitter.com/DamianEdwards) is an excellent example of how well Microsoft functions today.
 Don't get me wrong, I know that ASP.NET Core is still far away from being perfect and that there's still loads of stuff that needs to be done before everyone can use it, but I am still amazed by how far this team has come today.

 They have taken a 10+ year old technology, completely revamped it and transitioned from an entirely closed and proprietary product team to one of the most approachable open source contributors that I have ever seen.
-Not only is [their code on GitHub](https://github.com/aspnet/Home), but they are putting an immense amount of time and effort into keeping a close realtionship to the .NET community.
+Not only is [their code on GitHub](https://github.com/aspnet/Home), but they are putting an immense amount of time and effort into keeping a close relationship to the .NET community.
 They are active on GitHub, Slack, Gitter, Twitter and heck they even [live stream a weekly standup](https://live.asp.net/) where they demo the latest stuff hot from the press, answer live questions to the community, give updates on the current development status and talk about the roadmap.
 They even spend time going through blog posts written by non Microsoft developers where [Jon Galloway](https://twitter.com/jongalloway) presents a whole list of community written content at the beginning of each standup.
 This has become a nice ritual where the Microsoft team gives back credit to other open source contributors and help nourish a friendly and healthy community.

 I find this is amazing work.
 I don't know many other teams in the world which put so much effort into their open source work.

-This is not Microsoft trying to put some code on GitHub and then turning on the [#OpenSource](https://twitter.com/search?q=%23OpenSource) marketig machinery.
+This is not Microsoft trying to put some code on GitHub and then turning on the [#OpenSource](https://twitter.com/search?q=%23OpenSource) marketing machinery.
 No, this is Microsoft showing the rest of the world how open source is done right (and I am not trying to undermine the open source work by others here, just trying to highlight how well it's done at MSFT).

 Also may I point out that this team is doing the difficult balancing act of developing a completely new technology which is supposed to entertain an already existing (and very spoiled) community as well as trying to attract new programmers from the open source community too.
 I guess this is much harder than just launching a new product into the market like Go, Rust or Node.js which didn't have an existing developer base to please.